 Fold over the top edge of the patch pockets.
 Stitch.
 Fold over and press the remaining three edges.

 May I present Agnes?
-The latest dressmaking pattern from the House of Sewgirl (fanfare please!).
+Another fabulous dressmaking pattern from the House of Sewgirl (fanfare please!).

 This is a wonderfully simple yet versatile sewing pattern to make top, tunic or dress which can be made in a variety of fabrics and style options, in sizes 8 to 22.